xenify-io/litepaper/README.md

 ## ◽️ Are there different ways to participate with Xenify?
 - Yes, there are several ways to participate with Xenify, including:

-  - Engaging in direct burns of vXEN or vUSDy to acquire XNF.
+  - Utilise the Xenify aggregator to perform seamless single-click swaps and earn XNF in the process.
-  - Purchasing a Phoenix Ape NFT to unlock amplified burns.
+  - Engage in direct burns of vXEN or vUSDy to acquire XNF.
-  - Contributing to the protocol's growth through community initiatives.
+  - Stake XNF tokens to earn native chain tokens such as ETH, BNB and MATIC.
-  - Staking XNF tokens to earn native chain rewards such as ETH, BNB and MATIC.
+  - Purchase a Phoenix Ape NFT to unlock daily amplified burns and more.
-  - Using the Xenify aggregator to perform seamless single-click swaps and earning XNF in the process.
+  - Contribute to the protocol's growth through community initiatives.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)